 International SOS (ISOS) also provides travel and safety tips for women and is available to help educate travelers on specific destinations before departure and while overseas.

-You can reach out to members of the MIT community from the countries you plan to visit by contacting the MIT LBGT Center.
-In addition, read the pointers in the U.S. State Department’s LGBTI Travel Information and specifically the sections in U.S. State Department Country Information under Local Laws and Special Circumstances for your countries of travel.
-GlobeSmart also provides country specific information for the LGBT community under each locale’s Travel & General Information section.
+You can reach out to members of the MIT community from the countries you plan to visit by contacting LBGTQ@MIT.
+In addition, read the pointers in the U.S. State Department’s LGBTI Travel Information and specifically the sections in U.S. State Department Country Information under the Local Laws and Special Circumstances section for your countries of travel.
+GlobeSmart also provides country specific information for the LGBT community under each locale's Local Business Environment section.